themittenmac/TrueTree/README.md

 **./TrueTree -h** \
---nocolor -> Do not color code items in output
---notree  -> Do not print tree format.
-Just print in list format
---timestamps -> Include process timestamps
+--nocolor -> Do not color code items in output --notree  -> Do not print tree format.
+Just print in list format --timestamps -> Include process timestamps
---standard -> Print the standard Unix tree instead of TrueTree
+--standard -> Print the standard Unix tree instead of TrueTree --sources -> Print the source of where each processes parent came from --version -> Print the TrueTree version number
 -o <filename> -> output to file

 <span style="color:blue">Note: Requires Root</span>